 As with all other systems of oppression, rape culture is a beast with tentacles and spores across countless other facets of inequality.
 The following 3 things may not appear to be major components of rape culture at first glance, but undoubtedly fuel and are fueled by it.
 Dismantling and addressing these things must be part of our movement to end rape culture.

-We advocate for increased access to abortion care and tackle abortion stigma.
-We dream up contraceptive innovations.
-We craft extensive policy recommendations for reproductive healthcare.
+We work so hard on reproductive rights – from advocating for increased access to abortion care, tackling abortion stigma, to dreaming up contraceptive innovations.
 But the underlying truth in all of this — that people have sex for pleasure — is something we don’t talk about.
-For most people, candid conversations about pleasure are few and far between.
+But we need to.
+So let’s change that.

 The Internet is very much a public space – with all of the same sexism, racism, homophobia, and transphobia of our streets, but often, much worse.
 Women are the targets of a lot of this ugliness.
 Not unlike street harassment in the way we feel its hovering, ominous presence and the way it can control our actions — or at least try to — online harassment is an issue to be taken seriously.